-The Big Steps Campaign is the campaign of early educators who have come together as members of their early childhood union, United Voice.
+The Big Steps Campaign is the campaign of early educators who have come together as members of their early childhood union, United Workers Union.
 These educators are calling on the Government to fund professional pay for every educator, and they won't stop until they have won.

 Everyone knows that education is the key to unlocking a child’s potential, which means that every educator has an enormous responsibility.
 Yet early childhood educators are some of the lowest paid professionals in the country - and it isn’t a coincidence that 97% of them are women and that their pay can be as low as $22 an hour.
 These wages do not reflect the value of their work or the value of the children for whom they care and educate.
 A responsible government would already have fixed this by funding professional pay for every educator.

 The first step you can take towards winning professional pay is joining your early childhood union, United Workers Union.
 As union members, you can pool your resources to power a huge, persuasive campaign.
 You can be a strong voice in politics, forcing politicians to create laws that benefit you and the children who you educate.
 You can support one another – from the back up you get in your centre, to the overwhelming support the community sees when educators hit the streets.